 Invite an Agent to view your property and give you a valuation.
 Ask them for any recommendations of anything you can do that might raise the value and desirability of your home.
 Ask them what others in your area have done?
 An experienced Agent will be highly knowledgeable about this and know what you should do to speed up your properties selling time.

-It is vital that you choose the right Agent to sell your property.
 Here are three things you can do to see if an Agent is right for you.
 You can do these before you even pick up the phone to call them to book an appointment.

 The biggest mistake I see many sellers making when choosing an Agent is basing this decision on what the Agent says the property is worth and the fees which will be charged against this valuation, neither of these factors will have any baring on the price you are ultimately going to achieve from your sale.